Skip to Content

 Last updated: November 30, 2021

 It’s not uncommon to forget things from time to time, especially as we age.
-If you’re like most, you’ve forgotten someone’s birthday at one point, or to pick up something at the store, or maybe to think of the name of a certain movie or song.
+If you’re like most, you’ve forgotten someone’s birthday at one point or to pick up something at the store.
+Or maybe you’ve struggled to recall the name of a certain movie or song.

-Forgetting things on occasion shouldn’t be a reason for concern, but if the forgetfulness starts to occur on a regular basis, it could indicate something more serious:
+Forgetting things on occasion isn’t a reason for concern.
+But if forgetfulness starts to occur on a regular basis, it could indicate something more serious: Alzheimer’s disease.

 What is Alzheimer’s Disease?

-Named after Alois Alzheimer – a German psychiatrist and neuropathologist – Alzheimer’s disease falls under an umbrella of what is more commonly referred to as dementia.
-In fact, it is the most common form, accounting for 60 to 70 percent of all dementias.
+Named after Alois Alzheimer, a German psychiatrist and neuropathologist, Alzheimer’s disease falls under an umbrella of what is more commonly referred to as dementia.
+In fact, it is the most common form, accounting for 60% to 70% of all dementias.

 Before someone even starts exhibiting symptoms of Alzheimer’s, changes are already taking place in the brain.
 This pre-clinical stage can last for years before moving into the three main stages of progression.
 Even then, the speed at which each affected person moves through the various stages may differ.
-But by understanding common signs and symptoms associated with each stage, loved ones, caregivers and medical providers can help offer the appropriate level of care and support.
+By understanding common signs and symptoms associated with each stage, loved ones, caregivers, and medical providers can help offer the appropriate level of care and support.

-Early (Mild) Stage.
 Symptoms at this stage are often dismissed as normal forgetfulness that happens as people age.
-For those with Alzheimer’s disease, however, the forgetfulness can impair their ability to carry out normal, everyday tasks.
-People with early-stage Alzheimer’s are still able to live independently, and even hold down a job, but may have one or more of the following symptoms:
+For those with Alzheimer’s disease, however, the forgetfulness can impair the ability to carry out normal, everyday tasks.
+People with early-stage Alzheimer’s can still live independently, and even hold down a job.
+However, they may struggle with the following tasks:

 • Remembering names or recent events